Arabidopsis thaliana: Evolutionary aspect of plant-pathogen resistance

 Plants are affected by multiple pathogens throughout their lifetimes.
 In response to the presence of pathogens, plants have evolved receptors on their cell surfaces to detect and respond to pathogens.
 Arabidopsis thaliana is a model organism used to determine specific defense mechanisms of plant-pathogen resistance.
 These plants have special receptors on their cell surfaces that allow for detection of pathogens and initiate mechanisms to inhibit pathogen growth.
 They contain two receptors, FLS2 (bacterial flagellin receptor) and EF-Tu (bacterial EF-Tu protein), which use signal transduction pathways to initiate the disease response pathway.
 The pathway leads to the recognition of the pathogen causing the infected cells to undergo cell death to stop the spread of the pathogen.
 Plants with FLS2 and EF-Tu receptors have shown to have increased fitness in the population.
 This has led to the belief that plant-pathogen resistance is an evolutionary mechanism that has built up over generations to respond to dynamic environments, such as increased predation and extreme temperatures.

 A. thaliana has also been used to study SAR.

-This pathway uses benzothiadiazol, a chemical inducer, to induce transcription factors, mRNA, of SAR genes.
+This pathway uses benzothiadiazole, a chemical inducer, to induce transcription factors, mRNA, of SAR genes.
 This accumulation of transcription factors leads to inhibition of pathogen-related genes.

 Plant-pathogen interactions are important for an understanding of how plants have evolved to combat different types of pathogens that may affect them.
 Variation in resistance of plants across populations is due to variation in environmental factors.
 Plants that have evolved resistance, whether it be the general variation or the SAR variation, have been able to live longer and hold off necrosis of their tissue (premature death of cells), which leads to better adaptation and fitness for populations that are in rapidly changing environments.
-In the future, comparisons of the pathosystems of wild populations + their coevolved pathogens with wild-wild hybrids of known parentage may reveal new mechanisms of balancing selection.
+In the future, comparisons of the pathosystems of wild populations and their coevolved pathogens with wild-wild hybrids of known parentage may reveal new mechanisms of balancing selection.
 In life history theory we may find that A. thaliana maintains certain alleles due to pleitropy between plant-pathogen effects and other traits, as in livestock.

 Research in A. thaliana suggests that the immunity regulator protein family EDS1 in general co-evolved with the CC_{HELO} family of nucleotide-binding–leucine-rich-repeat-receptors (NLRs).
 Xiao et al. 2005 have shown that the powdery mildew immunity mediated by A. thalianas RPW8 (which has a CC_{HELO} domain) is dependent on two members of this family: EDS1 itself and PAD4.

 RESISTANCE TO PSEUDOMONAS SYRINGAE 5/RPS5 is a disease resistance protein which guards AvrPphB SUSCEPTIBLE 1/PBS1.
 PBS1, as the name would suggest, is the target of AvrPphB, an effector produced by Pseudomonas syringae pv. phaseolicola.